sroberts/sroberts.github.io/_posts/2015-01-04-the-perils-of-mis-attribution.md

 - Many network protocols have limited or zero security built in, making it [possible to intercept, spoof, or manipulate many types of communication with proper technology or network position](https://en.wikipedia.org/wiki/Tailored_Access_Operations#QUANTUM_attacks).
 - Most of the Internet doesn't require any real form of ID, it's simple to sign-up for Facebook, Twitter, or SSL certificates as anyone.
 - Anonymous payments are easier than most people realize.
 That means VPS, VPN endpoints, etc.
-- Pay for play & open source remote access trojans, exploits, and attack toolkits mean multiple actors may be sharing significant parts of their toolchain, leading to possiblities of attackers emulating other attackers to encourage misattribution.
+- Pay for play & open source remote access trojans, exploits, and attack toolkits mean multiple actors may be sharing significant parts of their toolchain, leading to possibilities of attackers emulating other attackers to encourage misattribution.

 In a world where many common attack characteristics are easily changed, manipulated, or mimicked it's no wonder attribution is difficult.